zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-event-alarm/adb-event-alarm.md

 ## Task 2: Create a Subscription to the Topic

 Now that you have created a notification topic, create a subscription to that topic, so that you can receive email alerts when a condition changes.
-(You will create a rule with conditions in a following step.)
+(You will create a rule with conditions in a following task.)

 In this lab, you create an email subscription.
 Subscriptions can be defined to trigger emails or pager notifications (for on-call staff whose phones will be paged.)